[?] Subscribe To This Site

 Once stamped, the image may need to be dried with a heat gun or just left a while to dry on it's own.
 That depends on the type of ink you are using.
 Some inks will dry by themselves, some require heat.

-Embossing Michael Strong Butterfly
+Embossing Michael Strong Butterfly Cloisonne Stamp

-Embossing Michael Strong Cloisenne Eggs
+Embossing Michael Strong Cloisonne Collection Egg Stamp

-Stamped images can be left untouched, they can be embossed, they can be outlined and colored in with inks, water colors, or pens.
-The images can be cut out and used as die cuts or tags, or the same image can be stamped repeatedly on non-patterned paper to create a design for background paper or even a border.
-Here is one example.
+The images can be cut out and used as die cuts or tags, or the same image can be stamped repeatedly on non-patterned paper to create a design or just a border.

 The border above was made from: